ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/studio/database/Indexes/create-map-reduce-index.markdown

 * Multi-Map-Reduce indexes allow us to aggregate data from multiple collections.

 * In the below example we define three maps, on the `Companies`, `Suppliers` and `Employees` collections.
-  In each map, we output a count for the type of the document we’re mapping, as well as the relevant City.
+  In each map, we output a count for the type of the document we're mapping, as well as the relevant City.

 ![Figure 4.
 Define Multi-Maps](images/create-map-reduce-index-4.png "Define Multi Maps")